top of page

 What's the longest string I can order?

-73" is the longest string that can be built with our setup and tooling.
+73" is the longest string that can be built with our current setup and tooling.